Albert0i/mysql-vs-redis/README.md

 #### Epilogue
 I must concede, balancing the speed and flexibility of query, RDBMS such as MySQL, is always a good move.
-But there are some cases where speed is in predominant position, Redis would be an obvious choice.
+But there are cases where speed is in predominant position, Redis would be an obvious choice.

 [![alt ](img/vlcsnap-2024-08-05-14h16m06s109.png)](https://youtu.be/rJQWq5bpp1E)